Homelands Primary School

 At Homelands we monitor the progress of all pupils at least half termly to review their academic progress.
 We also use a range of assessments with all the pupils at various points e.g. Y1 phonics screening, spelling assessments and reading assessments, etc. Where progress is not sufficient, even if a special educational need has not been identified, we put in place extra support to enable the pupil to catch up.
 Examples of extra support include additional reading, small group or one to one support, booster sessions, etc. We follow the graduated approach to supporting children with additional needs as detailed in the Code of Practice using the ‘assess, plan, do, review’ cycle.

-Some pupils may still fail to make adequate progress, despite high-quality teaching targeted at their areas of weakness.
+Some pupils may still fail to make adequate progress, despite high-quality teaching targeted at their areas of difficulty.
 For these pupils, in consultation with parents, we will use a range of assessment tools to determine the cause of the learning difficulty.
 At Homelands we are experienced in using the following assessment tools:

 - British Picture Vocabulary Scale (cognitive ability)